-This session will qualify for PDH credits for ITE Members.
+This session will qualify for PDH credits for attendees.

-With the advancements of telecommunications and image processing, new sources of data have emerged in the transportation field.
-These types of data can supplement or replace the traditional data sources which have been used for decades in the industry.
-The main purpose of this training is to introduce the emerging data sources/technologies to the audience, identify the challenges associated with these data sources, and provide guidance on how they can be used to support decision making.
+With the advancements in telecommunications and image processing, new sources of data have emerged in the transportation field.
+The purpose of this interactive workshop is to introduce these new data sources/technologies, discuss the associated challenges, and provide guidance from professionals who have first-hand experience on how they can be used to support decision-making.

 Upon completion of the workshop, participants should be able to:

-The target audience for this proposed training are transportation professionals at all levels, working for public and private sector.
+The target audience for this proposed training is transportation professionals at all levels, working for public and private sector.